davidski/VulnPryer/README.rst

 creating feature extracts, and the ``forklift`` module for taking the feature file and applying a custom formula for creating vulnerability severities and generating TRL files.

-The simplest means is to run the ``vulnpryer.py`` wrapper script.
+The simplest installation is scheduling the provided ``vulnpryer`` command line utility to run on a daily basis.
 If you want to replace individual modules (e.g. to use a different prioritization scheme, import a different vulnerability data feed), you can run the individual components manually:

 1. vulndb.py
 2. shiploader.py